 Created specifically for the Boeing 787-9, the new First Class suite is an upgraded version of the ‘old’ product that you find on BA’s other long-haul planes and is currently the best that BA has to offer in terms of cabin comfort.
 Contrary to the enclosed First Class suites with sliding doors that you find on several other airlines these days, the BA B787-9 First Class seat features an open design.
 However, it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls).

-The seat, together with the ottoman, can be transformed into a very comfortable, fully lie-flat bed.
-It’s 78 inches (198cm) long and 38 inches (95 cm) wide because the armrests go down as well when you flatten the seat.
+The seat and the ottoman can be transformed into a very comfortable, fully lie-flat bed.
+It’s 78 inches (198cm) long and 38 inches (95 cm) wide because the armrests also go down when you flatten the seat.
 The crew provides a soft mattress topper, a thick pillow, and a very comfortable blanket, so you will not have a problem falling asleep (and it helps that the plane is so quiet).

 What are the best First Class seats on BA’s B787-9?